March 30, 2024

 Yeah, I know, that's about as trite as truisms get, but stick with it.
 It pays off.

 Though in substance and message, Angel Beats! reminds me more of Haibane Renmei, Yoshitoshi ABe's subtle and sublime meditation on grace and redemption.
-ABe's protagonist is Rakka, who is "reborn" into an afterlife that resembles a semi-rural village in mid-20th century Eastern Europe.
+ABe's protagonist is Rakka, who is reborn into an afterlife that resembles a semi-rural village in mid-20th century Eastern Europe.

-In the pastoral world of Haibane Renmei, there is no presumed god to rail against, no highway to heaven, no sign posts pointing the way.
+In the pastoral world of Haibane Renmei, there is no god to rail against, no highway to heaven, no sign posts pointing the way.
 Their only job is to live out their afterlives in the community while "working out their salvation with fear and trembling" (Philippians 2:12).

 On this score, Joseph Smith would agree.